-- 1. The design must consider stream dynamics and induced flooding.
-A hydraulic analysis as described in Section II acceptable to SCVWD will be required. - 2.
+- The design must consider stream dynamics and induced flooding.
+A hydraulic analysis acceptable to SCVWD will be required. - 2.
 Recommend restoration of natural stream processes if possible. - 3.
 Impacts to habitat must be avoided or mitigated. - 4.
-Stream conveyance area must be designed for 100-year design flow with freeboard, if along a SCVWD jurisdictional area. - 5.
-SCVWD will request dedication of right-of-way for stream modification projects, including an 18-22 foot wide maintenance area. - 6.
-Notification and securing of appropriate state and regulatory permits, such as a SAA.
+Stream conveyance area must be designed for 100-year design flow with freeboard, if along a SCVWD jurisdictional area. - SCVWD may request dedication of right-of-way for stream modification projects, including an 18-22 foot wide maintenance area. - 6.
+Notify and secure appropriate state and regulatory permits, such as a SAA.